craftcms/docs/docs/commerce/3.x/sales.md

 If the conditions match the current context (variant, user, cart date, etc.), then the actions are applied to the purchasable.

+### Price Effect

-You have 4 different ways to apply a price effect:
+There are four ways to apply a price effect:

-### Reduce the price by a percentage of the original price
+#### Reduce the price by a percentage of the original price

-Enter a % amount to take of the price of the purchasable.
+Enter a percentage amount to take off the price of the purchasable.

-For example the purchasable might be $100, if you set this value to 80%, the sale price of the purchasable will be $20.
+Example: for a $100 purchasable, setting this value to 80% would make the purchasable’s sale price $20.

-### Set the price to a percentage of the original price
+#### Set the price to a percentage of the original price

-Enter a % amount to make the price of the purchasable.
+Enter a percentage amount to become the price of the purchasable.

-For example the purchasable might be $100, if you set this value to 20%, the sale price of the purchasable will be $20.
+Example: for a $100 purchasable, setting this value to 20% would make the purchasable’s sale price $20.

-### Reduce the price by a flat amount
+#### Reduce the price by a flat amount

-Enter an flat currency amount to take off the purchasables price.
+Enter an flat currency amount to take off the purchasable’s price.

+Example: for a $100 purchasable, setting this value to $20 would make the purchasable’s sale price \$80.

-### Set the price to a flat amount
+#### Set the price to a flat amount

-Enter an flat currency amount to determine the salePrice of the purchasable.
+Enter an flat currency amount to determine the sale price of the purchasable.

+Example: for a $100 purchasable, setting this value to $20 would make the purchasable’s sale price \$20.

+### Sale Application

-There are also additional options for how this sale affect is applied to the product:
+There are additional options for how the sale is applied to the product:

-### Ignore previous matching sales if this sale matches.
+#### Ignore previous matching sales if this sale matches.
 (Checkbox)

 This setting will disregard any previous sale that affected the price of the item matched in this sale.

-For example `Sale 1` reduced the price by 10%, checking this box within `Sale 2` will apply its affect on the original price of the purchasable, ignoring the 10% off.
+For example, `Sale 1` reduced the price by 10%.
+Checking this box within `Sale 2` will apply its affect on the original price of the purchasable, ignoring the 10% off.

 This is automatically true if either of the following pricing effects are used: